GreenRabite/KB824/README.md

 ## Background and Overview

-Kobe Bryant was one of basketball most endearing stars amassing over 30,000 points, 5 NBA championships, and 3 total Most Valuable Player awards (2x Finals, 1x regular season).
+Kobe Bryant was one of basketball most endearing superstars of the modern era amassing over 30,000 points, 5 NBA championships, and 3 total Most Valuable Player awards (2x Finals, 1x regular season).
+He was known for his incredible work ethic and absolute skill in the game of basketball as well as giving it all to those less fortunate.

-KB824 will take a look into his illustrious 20 year career with the Los Angeles Lakers.
+KB824 is a web application that will take a look into his illustrious 20 year career with the Los Angeles Lakers.
 This visualization project will hope to have a timeline illustrating all his games and his effectiveness in each one.
 This project will hope to have many interactive elements including the following:

 * Big Games
 * Filterable states